What's on a food label?

 Nutrition information panel

-Packaged foods have a nutrition information panel that shows, per serving and per 100g or 100 mL and show how much there is of:
+Packaged foods have a nutrition information panel that shows how much there is of:

 - total fat